petergarbers/molecule/README.md

 Have you ever needed to work with more complicated entity relationships?
 Perhaps a planet within a solar system?
-Molecule makes it easy to traverse parent entities Let's create a solar system and add some objects
+Molecule makes it easy to traverse parent entities.
+Let's create a solar system and add some objects.

 ```clj
 @(d/transact @conn [{:db/id (d/tempid :db.part/user)